-A few other configurations should be checked on Windows platforms.
-First, OOMMF software needs networking support that recognizes the host name localhost.
+OOMMF software needs networking support that recognizes the host name localhost.
 It may be necessary to edit a file which records that localhost is a synonym for the loopback interface (127.0.0.1).
-If a file named hosts exists in your system area (for example, C:\Windows\hosts) be sure it includes an entry mapping 127.0.0.1 to localhost.
+If a file named hosts exists in your system area (for example, C:\Windows\hosts), be sure it includes an entry mapping 127.0.0.1 to localhost.
 If no hosts file exists, but a hosts.sam file exists, make a copy of hosts.sam with the name hosts, and edit the copy to have the localhost entry.

-Second, in recent releases of Tcl/Tk (version 8.0.3 and later) the directory which holds the tclsh and wish programs also holds several .dll files that OOMMF software needs to find to run properly.
+In recent releases of Tcl/Tk (version 8.0.3 and later) the directory which holds the tclsh and wish programs also holds several .dll files that OOMMF software needs to find to run properly.
 Normally when the OOMMF bootstrap application (Sec.
 5) or mmLaunch (Sec.
 6) is used to launch OOMMF programs, they take care of making sure the necessary .dll files can be found.
 As an additional measure, you might want to add the directory which holds the tclsh and wish programs to the list of directories stored in the PATH environment variable.
 All the directories in the PATH are searched for .dll files needed when starting an executable.